camaraproject/Governance/ProjectStructureAndRoles.md

 **Maintainers**

 Maintainers are the leaders of a Sub Project or Working Group.
 Maintainers are first and foremost contributors that have shown they are committed to the long-term success of a Sub Project or Working Group.
-Contributors wanting to become Maintainers are expected to be deeply involved in contributing code, pull request review, and triaging issues in a repository of a Sub Project or Working Group for a minimum of three months and perform an ongoing contribution.
+Contributors wanting to become Maintainers are expected to be deeply involved in contributing code, pull request review, and issue triaging issues in a repository of a Sub Project or Working Group for a minimum of three months and perform an ongoing contribution.

 Note: Project participants listed within the MAINTAINERS.md file of an independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but are not yet Maintainers of a Sub Project.